The selling of an American rebel: Owosso barber markets his renegade story

 He is affable, self-deprecating, articulate, said friends.
 He is snazzy in dress and grooming.
 He has been married 57 years with grown, twin daughters.

 “He’s a great guy, way outgoing,” said Mike Calhoun, a car salesman who knows the barber from church.

 Manke is no political firebrand or, at least, wasn’t before all of this.

-He was just a polka-loving, corny-joke-telling Michigan State University grad who has been cutting hair for 9 years, said friends.
+He was just a polka-loving, corny-joke-telling Michigan State University grad who has been cutting hair for 59 years.
 He still uses a rotary phone.

 The accidental freedom fighter was a political independent who has voted for Republicans and Democrats for president.
 Yes, he voted for President Donald Trump.
 No, he didn’t vote for Whitmer.

 At 68, most people are adjusting to retirement.
 Manke not only continued to work but took on a second job — novelist.

 He said he likes to stay busy, that he defines himself through his work.
 He feels like he’s wasting time if he’s not doing something productive.

 He plans to work until the day he dies.